 Since the handover in 1997, Hong Kong people had twice used massive protests to stave off unpopular political proposals.
 They forced the Hong Kong government into shelving the introduction of far-reaching anti-sedition laws (the Article 23 protests of 1993 en.wikipedia.org/wiki/Hong_Kong_Basic_Law_Article_23) and into indefinitely delaying the introduction of a mandatory propaganda-heavy Moral and National Education curriculum in the territory’s secondary schools (the student-led protests of 2012 en.wikipedia.org/wiki/Moral_and_national_education).
 It was during this second campaign, that many of the student leaders of this current campaign gained experience.

-However, this time the protest was against a decision by China’s Communist Party, which would not want to see a precedent of being forced though public dissent to backtrack on official policy.
-As Hu Jia former teenage activist in the Tiananmen Square protests of 1989 states:
+However, this time the protest was against a decision by China’s central government, which would not want to see a precedent of being forced though public dissent to backtrack on official policy.

 Thus, even if there was disagreement among different political factions in China about what to do with Hong Kong, the idea of Chinese leaders giving in to protesters’ demands for greater democracy seemed rather far-fetched.